gzoller/dotty-reflection/README.md

-#### So what does it actually do???
+#### So what does it actually do?

-This library is used to reflect on a class you provide and return high-level abstractions ("Info" classes) describing what was found by diving into the class and pulling out anything "interesting".
+This library is used to reflect on a class you provide and return high-level abstractions ("Info" classes) describing what was found by diving into the class and pulling out anything interesting.
 It does the work of combing through Dotty reflection internals, so you don't have to.

-Full disclosure, this project is designed expressly to facilitate migration of ScalaJack, which is a heavy user of Scala runtime reflection, to Dotty, so the things pulled into the abstraction are driven by ScalaJack's needs.
+Full disclosure, this project is designed expressly to facilitate migration of ScalaJack to Dotty, which is a heavy user of Scala runtime reflection, so the things pulled into the abstraction are driven by ScalaJack's needs.
 That said, there's quite a bit there.